JoshuaPiinRueyPan/StatoilCompetition/README.md

-# Statoil Iceberg Recognition
+# Statoil Iceberg Recognition Development Platform
-This package provide some basic utilities (such as data loading, data drawing, accuracy calculation... etc) that facilitate the design of network for Statoil Iceberg Recognition.
+This package provide some basic utilities (such as data loading, data drawing, accuracy calculation... etc) that facilitate the design of network for Statoil Iceberg Competition.

 ## Requirements
 1. Tensorflow